 - Swiss cheese

 As previously mentioned, freezing cheese can affect its taste and texture, and for harder cheeses, this means they may become more crumbly and difficult to cut.
 It’s, therefore, best to only freeze cheeses that you intend to include in cooked dishes as opposed to being eaten fresh.

 On the other hand, soft cheeses are less well suited to being frozen, this includes:

 - Cottage cheese

 - Processed cheeses

-The reason for this is because their texture can become quite watery and grainy after being frozen and thawed – not something many of us would enjoy!
-That said, some semi-soft cheeses will be fine to freeze, such as goats cheese and stilton, but again, their taste and texture will be affected as a result.
+The reason for this is that their texture can become quite watery and grainy after being frozen and thawed – not something many of us would enjoy!
+That said, some semi-soft cheeses will be fine to freeze, such as goat’s cheese and stilton, but again, their taste and texture will be affected as a result.

 How long can cheddar cheese be frozen?